Afar

 - Urbanization Effects

-- Urbanization is leading to shifts in traditional lifestyles, with more Afar people moving to cities for education and employment.
+- Urbanization has led to shifts in lifestyle, with some Afar moving to cities for better opportunities while maintaining rural ties.

 - Technology Adoption